Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: SMG, propagator zeros, and bound-state formation

 where the ellipsis stand for terms suppressed by the lattice spacing, which we will disregard in this section.
 Here $\g_0,\g_1$ satisfy the two-dimensional Dirac algebra and, moreover, we assume that the chirality matrix $\g_0\g_1$ is equal to the third Pauli matrix $\s_3$ in the basis where $\dirac_I$ is given by Eq.~(\ref{bsD}).
 The two-dimensional chiral projectors are thus $P_{R,L} = \half(1\pm \s_3)$.
 If we now consider only the $\c_I$ component, we obtain the projected propagator

-which has a zero at $\o=p-p_0=0$.
-This demonstrates how the mechanism of bound-state formation can turn the propagator zero~(\ref{propchi}), anticipated in the SMG phase, into a component of the propagator of a normal, massive Dirac field, Eq.~(\ref{propbs}).
+Focusing on $\o=0$, which will be the relevant case for the discussion in the next section, this projected propagator has a zero eigenvalue for $p-p_0=0$.
+This demonstrates how the mechanism of bound-state formation can turn the propagator zero of Eq.~(\ref{propchi}), anticipated in the SMG phase, into a component of the propagator of a normal, massive Dirac field, Eq.~(\ref{propbs}).
 As a result, the ghost states associated with an ``irremovable'' propagator zero are avoided, and the effective theory associated with the long-distance degrees of freedom can be local.

 We comment that one can allow for independent renormalization factors, $Z_t$ and $Z_s$, for the temporal and spatial components in Eq.~(\ref{propbs}).
 Any deviation of the ratio $Z_s/Z_t$ from unity can be absorbed into a rescaling of the lattice spacing, while a common $Z_s=Z_t$ represents as usual an overall wave-function renormalization factor for the fermion field occurring in the two-point function.